WindhoverLabs/airliner/docs/requirements/README.md

     cd ~/src
     git clone git@github.com:WindhoverLabs/squeaky-weasel.git

 This will clone the `squeaky-weasel` project inside `~/src` folder.
 Change directory to this project folder, and checkout the development branch you need to work on.
-In this example the branch is called `genericize_sed_interfaces`.
+In this example, the branch is called `genericize_sed_interfaces`.
+Modify the following commands with your customized development branch name.

     cd squeaky-weasel
     git checkout genericize_sed_interfaces